HamidNaser/ImportEntities/README.md

 # Introduction

-Welcome to the GetBU project repository!
 This project demonstrates the implementation of various software engineering principles and technologies, showcasing modern C# programming practices and the integration of Azure services.

 ## Purpose